In a Nutshell:

 The Freedom Chair is the brainchild of some of the best and brightest engineers on the planet.
 The chair they produced is innovative, versatile, and built to last.

 In our view, it has no weaknesses.
-In fact, it’s not even an overly expensive chair, making it a great fit for any and everyone who’s interested in a chair that can be used in just about any setting.
+In fact, it’s not even an overly expensive chair, making it a great fit for anyone interested in a chair that can be used in just about any setting.

 GRIT Freedom Chair Review Conclusion

-That said, not everybody is going to want or need a totally custom all-terrain wheelchair.
-If you don’t, there’s no need for spending the extra money on the ORC.
-In terms of functionality, the Freedom Chair is every bit the equal of the more expensive ORC, and we highly recommend it.
+That said, not everybody will want or need a custom all-terrain wheelchair.
+If you don’t, there’s no need to spend the extra money on the ORC.
+Regarding functionality, the Freedom Chair is equal to the more expensive ORC, and we highly recommend it.

 Official Manufacturer Support